instinctscience/coder_ring/README.md

    case is the year as 2 digits.
 For most use cases, this piece can be ignored.
 2. A "uniquizer" string managed by CoderRing.
 If the number of codes generated in the seed is not exhausted, this will be an empty string.
-When the ring wraps around, a character or so may be used here.
+When the ring wraps around, the uniquizer will be incremented.
 Also, if `get_code/2` is called with the `bump: true`, then this will be incremented and the ring cycle reset.
 3. The base code, coming directly from the seed data in the database.

 ## Setup